UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_20.md

 remove the x-axis, which is now redundant as we have included its information directly in the text annotations.

-We add a title to the plot with the take home message and explain what the values are in the subtitle.
-We anchor the title to the start (left) of the plot and use `dx` to align it with the bottom of the bars since this often looks more visually appealing for horizontal bar chart.
+We add a title to the plot with the take-home message and explain what the values are in the subtitle.
+We anchor the title to the start (left) of the plot and use `dx` to align it with the bottom of the bars since this often looks more visually appealing for horizontal bar charts.

-We use `dy` to add additional whitespace between the subtitle and the topmost bar and remove the grey ourline by setting the `strokeWidth` to 0.
+We use `dy` to add additional whitespace between the subtitle and the topmost bar and remove the grey outline by setting the `strokeWidth` to 0.

 ---